Analyzing Constellation Brands (STZ) & Its Competitors

 Summary

-Constellation Brands beats its rivals on 8 of the 15 factors compared.
+Constellation Brands beats its peers on 8 of the 15 factors compared.

 Constellation Brands, Inc. engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.
 The Corporate Operations and Other segment comprise costs of executive management, corporate development, corporate finance, human resources, internal audit, investor relations, legal, public relations, and information technology.
 The Canopy segment consists of canopy equity method Investments.
 The company was founded by Marvin Sands in 1945 and is headquartered in Victor, NY.